-Beautiful Paphos.
-The birth place of Aphrodite, home to exquisite Roman mosaics, UNESCO World Heritage sites and a region of Cyprus with bags and bags of history.
+There are so many things to do in Paphos with kids.
+Beautiful, beautiful Paphos.
+It’s the birthplace of Aphrodite, home to exquisite Roman mosaics, UNESCO World Heritage sites and a region of Cyprus with bags and bags of history.
 Here are 10 of the best things to do in Paphos with kids.

 Paphos Archaeological Park – best things to do in Paphos with kids!